 - previous experience supervising staff and evaluating performance

 1. Application Filing and Evaluation: Applicants will be required to complete a supplemental questionnaire at the time of application, applications will be evaluated to determine which candidates will move forward in the next phase of the recruitment process.

-The interview will be administered remotely using a computer or mobile device such as a tablet.
-You will need access to a reliable internet connection to take the assessment, as well as computer or mobile device with a camera.
+- The interview will be administered remotely using a computer or mobile device such as a tablet.
+You will need access to a reliable internet connection to take the assessment, as well as a computer or mobile device with a camera.